suroegin/markengine/README.md

 ## My goals

 * After pushing generate HTML files and test them in GitHub Actions.
-* If tests are okay, deliver HTML files to server and start a Docker container.
+* Deliver HTML files to server and start a Docker container if all tests are okay.